stashed/docs/docs/guides/advanced-use-case/cross-cluster-backup/index.md

 section_menu_id: guides
 ---

-# Cross-Namespace Backup and Restore
+# Cross-Cluster Backup and Restore

 This guide will show you how to take backup and restore across clusters using Stash.